mindersec/minder/docs/docs/how-to/setup-alerts.md

 The `alert` feature is available for all rule types that have the `alert` section defined in their `<alert-type>.yaml` file.
-Alerts are a core feature of Minder providing you with notifications about the status of your registered repositories.
-These alerts automatically open and close based on the evaluation of the rules defined in your profiles.
+Alerts are a core feature of Minder providing you with notifications about the status of your registered repositories using GitHub Security Advisories.
+These Security Advisories automatically open and close based on the evaluation of the rules defined in your profiles.

 When a rule fails, Minder opens an alert to bring your attention to the non-compliance issue.
 Conversely, when the rule evaluation passes, Minder will automatically close any previously opened alerts related to that rule.

-At the time of writing, Minder supports alerts of type GitHub Security Advisory.

 In this example, we will use a rule type that checks if a repository has a LICENSE file present.
 If there's no file present, Minder will create an alert notifying the owner of the repository.
 The rule type is called `license.yaml` and